 3315 Olivia’s House is the earliest example.
 This set gave Olivia, her parents and her pet cat a place to call home.
 It comes with all the essential features of a family home; a living room, a bathroom and a bedroom for Olivia to spend time in.
 The exterior also features a barbeque, a lush lawn and a lawnmower to keep things tidy.

 As the years passed, Emma, Stephanie, Mia and Andrea would receive homes of their own.
 While there was a lot of overlap in their basic design, each house has some unique features.
-41095 Emma’s House features a rooftop dining area and brick-built easel, while 41314 Stephanie’s House includes a brick-built vacuum cleaner – a rare inclusion in LEGO sets.
-41369 Mia’s House included a climbing wall on the exterior and 41449 Andrea’s Family House features a garage for Andrea to practise drumming in.
+41095 Emma’s House comes with a rooftop dining area and a brick-built easel, while 41314 Stephanie’s House includes a brick-built vacuum cleaner – a rare inclusion in LEGO sets.
+41369 Mia’s House has a climbing wall on the exterior, and 41449 Andrea’s Family House incorporates a garage for Andrea to practise drumming in.

 The house concept has been approached from a few other directions.
 Treehouses have been a popular subject matter for Friends sets; 3065 Olivia’s Tree House appeared in the theme’s earliest days, with a birdhouse, foliage and tasteful purple planks.
 41122 Adventure Camp Tree House was a little more ambitious, offering a climbing wall, tyre swing and slide for the girls to enjoy.
 41679 Forest House was released in 2021; it’s relatively simpler in design but features some lovely trees and a kayak to go exploring in.